 All of our patrol officers are certified as police officers at either of the following police academies; Arkansas Law Enforcement Training Academy in Camden, AR, or B.R.T.C.
 Law Enforcement Training Academy in Pocahontas, AR.
 Our officers attend training each year on active shooters, firearms, self defense, bias based policing, ethics, as well as many other law enforcement topics.

 In 2008, the Arkansas State University Police Department began an accreditation process with the International Association of Campus Law Enforcement Administrators.
 This program will show that our department will adhere to the highest standards of professionalism and excellence which is vital to the success of our department in fulfilling our mission of protecting the students, faculty, staff and visitors that pass through each day.
 The University Police Department was awarded accredited status in 2009.
-In 2011, the University Police Department began self-assessment through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+In 2011, the University Police Department began self-assessment through the Commission on Accreditation for Law Enforcement Agencies (CALEA) and was awarded standard accreditation through CALEA in the summer of 2012.
+The University Police have maintained this accreditation since this time by being reassessed on an annual basis.